redbrick/docs/docs/aperture/index.md

 # Aperture

-## What is aperture?
+## What is Aperture?

 It's nothing to do with cameras.
 See [about](about.md) for more information on the hardware.

 ## New Admins

 If you're a new admin, this is a cheat sheet for you.
 In order to get broadly up to speed and understand the content of these pages, I suggest you read the following:

 - [About](about.md)
 - [Nomad docs](https://www.nomadproject.io/docs/), specifically the [job specification](https://developer.hashicorp.com/nomad/docs/job-specification) and [managing nomad jobs](https://developer.hashicorp.com/nomad/tutorials/manage-jobs) pages.